bryanlai00/MKS22X-FinalProject/README.md

 * modified attack method to take in Thing target
 * added basic attack for slime (isTouching => loseHealth)
 * added invulnerability timers for Player and Monster when they are attacked
+* filled out all present methods for Monster class